 - Location: Durham, NC

-The Durham Bulls began playing in the North Carolina State League in 1913, filling an eleven-year gap in professional baseball in the city created by the voluntary folding of the first Durham Bulls after their first season in 1902.
-This Bulls team played their inaugural game on April 24, 1913 on the campus of Trinity College (later Duke University).
-The Bulls won their first match, defeating the Raleigh Capitals 7-4.
-The Bulls continued to play in the North Carolina State League until May 30, 1917, when the league folded due to the United States' entry into World War I. Although the season was short, the Durham Bulls were crowned the final champions of the North Carolina State League.
+The North Carolina State League resurrected Durham baseball in 1913, filling an eleven-year gap in professional baseball in the city created by the voluntary folding of the first Durham Bulls, also known as the Durham Tobacconists, after their first season in 1902.
+This Bulls team played its inaugural game on April 24, 1913 on the campus of Trinity College (later Duke University).
+The Bulls won their first match, defeating the Raleigh Capitals, 7-4.
+The Bulls continued to play in the North Carolina State League until May 30, 1917, when the league folded due to the United States' entry into World War I. Although the season was cut short, the Durham Bulls were crowned the final champions of the circuit.

-In 1936, the Bulls returned to El Toro Park, which had been purchased by the city of Durham, NC, rebuilt, and renamed the Durham Athletic Park.
-The Bulls played at the DAP until June 17, 1939 when the stadium burned to the ground.
-The stadium was hurriedly rebuilt with steel and concrete and on July 2, 1939 the Bulls defeated the Charlotte Hornets 11-4.
+In 1936, the Bulls returned to El Toro Park, which had been purchased by the city of Durham, rebuilt, and renamed the Durham Athletic Park.
+The Bulls played at the DAP until June 17, 1939, when the stadium burned to the ground.
+It was hurriedly rebuilt with steel and concrete, and on July 2, 1939 the Bulls defeated the Charlotte Hornets, 11-4.

 On August 5, 1951, the Bulls hosted the Danville Leafs.
 Although the Bulls lost 5-4, this game was a significant point in team history.
-Percy Miller Jr. made his professional debut, becoming the first African American player in the Carolina League.
-The Bulls would not have African American athletes on their team until April 18, 1957, when third baseman Bubba Morton and left-handed pitcher Ted Richardson became the first African-Americans to play for the Durham Bulls.
-In their first game with the Bulls, Morton went hitless and Richardson took the loss to Greensboro, 4-1.
+Percy Miller Jr. made his professional debut, becoming the first Black player in the Carolina League.
+The Bulls would not have Black athletes on their team until April 18, 1957, when third baseman Bubba Morton and left-handed pitcher Ted Richardson became the first Blacks to play for them.
+In their first game with the Bulls, Morton went hitless and Richardson took the loss against the Greensboro Patriots, 4-1.

 Following the Bulls' highly publicized "last season" in the Durham Athletic Park, several delays in construction pushed back Opening Day at the new Durham Bulls Athletic Park until 1995.
 On September 5, 1994, the Bulls lost the last game ever at Durham Athletic Park to the Winston-Salem Warthogs in game one of the Carolina League playoffs.